DerStimmler/ngx-easy-view-transitions/README.md

 ### Configure default transition

-By default View Transitions API will perform a cross-fade animation on all elements.
+By default, View Transitions API will perform a cross-fade animation on all elements.
 But you can also provide your own in and out animations by adding the `provideDefaultViewTransition()` provider function.

-In the following example the default animation gets disabled:
+In the following example, the default animation gets disabled:

 ```typescript
 bootstrapApplication(AppComponent,